 NACDL’s Pattern Cross-Examination for Sexual Assault Cases

-It covers a range of topics including: selective memory; victim injury; motive to lie; false allegations; false confessions; proper evidence handling; and more.
+It covers a range of topics including selective memory; victim injury; the motive to lie; false allegations; false confessions; proper evidence handling; and more.
 Many of the questions are based on medical and law enforcement textbooks and training manuals that are used throughout the United States.

 The questions provided serve as a starting point.
 Because every case is different, the cross-examiner should modify the questions based on the facts of their case.
 This Trial Guide is not a textbook on the theories of cross-examination, rather, it provides sample questions based on fact patterns commonly encountered in sexual assault cases.

 CHAPTER 1: Dealing With Difficult Witnesses

 CHAPTER 3: Cross-Examining the Sexual Assault Forensic Examiner

 CHAPTER 4: Commonly Used Sexual Assault Examiner Terms

 CHAPTER 6: Cross-Examining Law Enforcement